Bart Lundy

 Bart Lundy (born November 5, 1971) is an American men's college basketball coach, who currently holds the head coach position for the Milwaukee Panthers men's basketball team.
 He was head coach at Queens University of Charlotte from 2013–2022, and previously an assistant coach at the University of North Texas from 2012–2013.
 Before going to North Texas, Lundy was the Director of Basketball Operations at Marquette University from 2009–2012.
 He is a native of Galax, Virginia.

 During his college years he played at the University of North Carolina at Pembroke before transferring to Lenoir–Rhyne University.
 Before moving to Marquette, he was the head coach of the men's basketball team at High Point University from 2003–2009.
-Lundy's first head coaching job was at Queens University of Charlotte from 1998–2003 and his teams went to the NCAA Div.
+Lundy had the head coaching job was at Queens University of Charlotte from 1998–2003 and his teams went to the NCAA Div.
 II Tournament three times in six seasons.
 He was named the Conference Carolinas Coach of the Year in 2000–01.
+Lundy is the first coach in the history of the Milwaukee Panthers program to win 20 games in his first two seasons as head coach, a record he would extend with another 20-win season in his third season in Milwaukee.